 Source of eroded organic matter in low-order catchments in the southern part of the Sierra Nevada Mountains

-As part of the Southern Sierra Critical Zone observatory, we have been investigating the effect of soil erosion on dynamics of organic matter.
-In this larger project we seek to get a better mechanistic understanding of the mechanisms that control fate and stability of soil organic matter in eroding, fire affected systems of the Sierra Nevada.
+As part of the Southern Sierra Critical Zone Observatory, we have been investigating the effect of soil erosion on the dynamics of organic matter.
+In this larger project, we seek to get a better mechanistic understanding of the mechanisms that control the fate and stability of soil organic matter in eroding, fire-affected systems of the Sierra Nevada.

 Role of erosion on terrestrial carbon sequestration and mechanisms of soil organic matter stabilization

 Soil erosion can lead to terrestrial carbon sequestration as long as i) eroded soil carbon is, at least partially, replaced in the eroding slopes and/or ii) deposited soil carbon is protected from decomposition in depositional settings.
 In response to the need to provide more field data, a study is being conducted in La Rogativa watershed, south-eastern Spain, by the research group of Carolina Boix-Fayos.
 Part of the study we are collaborating in seeks to quantify the rate of eroded soil organic carbon replacement by the production of new photosynthate and mean residence time of soil organic matter in eroding vs. depositional settings to determine if eroded SOM is stabilized upon deposition.
 The findings of this study will be helpful in furthering our understanding of SOC dynamics in eroding watersheds.

 Role of Fire and Pyrogenic matter on dynamics of SOM